nnja/python/website/content/03-intermediate-python/80-web-frameworks/final-exercise.md

 ```

-Next, we'll need a function that gets called when the root url for our website, or `/` is requested by the user
+Next, we'll need a function that gets called when the root url for our website, or `/` is requested by the user.

-.
 We'll start with the `@app.route()` decorator - we didn't cover decorators in this class, but just know that this signals to Flask that this `index()` function should be called to handle any `GET` or `POST` requests to the URL `/`.

 ```python
 @app.route('/', methods=['POST', 'GET'])